-Groundwater-level rises of 10 to more than 60 feet occurred in portions of central Nebraska (Fig. 16).
+Groundwater-level rises of 10 to more than 50 feet occurred in portions of central Nebraska (Fig. 13).
 The highest water-level rises occurred in Valley, Sherman, and Howard Counties as the result of seepage from irrigation canals, Sherman and Davis Creek Reservoirs, and deep percolation of irrigation water applied to crops.
-Eastward of that area, rises occurred in aquifers that are relatively deep, have little connection to surface water, and have high densities of irrigation wells.